hmmChase/BUIDL/README.md

 ---

 ## ECDSACoin
-- Instead of pictures of signatures, lets use digital signatures
+- Instead of pictures of signatures, use digital signatures.
-- signatures made with ECDSA
+- Signatures made with ECDSA.